tttor/ctrl-foundation/book/wiering_2012.md

 of practical strategies for safely exploring in tasks with substantial risk of catas- trophic failure.

-## comments
-* priority:
+## priority:
 * 19 Conclusions, Future Directions and Outlook
 * 18 Reinforcement Learning in Robotics: A Survey
 * 11 Bayesian Reinforcement Learning
 * 4 Learning and Using Models
 * 7 Reinforcement Learning in Continuous State and Action Spaces